 There is nothing more disappointing than uploading your smartphone pictures and seeing they are not as sharp as you like them to be.
-It has happened to a lot of macro photographers.
+Unfortunately, it has happened to a lot of macro photographers.
 In reality, shooting macro with a mobile device is not that hard.
 You only need some tips to make the pictures extraordinary.

 To make very sharp macro pictures with your smartphone, you can follow these steps: